transcom/mymove/docs/adr/0039-react-lazy-and-code-splitting.md

 what component to offer the customer.
 Introducing this into those places allows us to gain performance benefit without the introduction of significant complexity.

+While React Loadable has been implemented in the project before, such as in `src/App/index.js`, it is no longer actively supported, which is in why utilizing an alternative like React Lazy is preferable.

 Using this specific tool allows us to make use of the pattern in a way that should be compatible for upcoming performance focused React features that we may find desirous to use in the future.